RosterElf Logo

 Award requirements

-Compliance with specific award notice provisions.
+Compliance with the specific notice provisions in your award.

-How employees confirm receipt of rosters.
+How employees confirm receipt and how publication is documented.

 Who should use this template?